sprestage/sprestage.github.io-personal-notes/journal.md

 - [x] pay $600 to Fanny for doing the business taxes  <- TODAY
 - [ ] alcumus for Kai

-- [ ] respond to and pay AIB
+- [x] respond to and pay AIB
-- [ ] buy NorWesCon memberships
-- [ ] reserve hotel room
-- [ ] work on NorWesCon - flights
-- [ ] work on NorWesCon - contacting folks for plans, in priority order (Susan for Ayden and Kai, Stacy/Alma, Misha, Keith/Tahlia, Sylvan, Heather, Sean/Marci, also consider a mass email; time to start writing up what I want to say to intro the idea to everyone)
+- [ ] work on next trip to US - contacting folks for plans, in priority order (Susan for Ayden and Kai, Stacy/Alma, Misha, Keith/Tahlia, Sylvan, Heather, Sean/Marci, also consider a mass email; time to start writing up what I want to say to intro the idea to everyone)

 - [ ] plan a visit from Al & Sela
-- [ ] make mental health appointment for Kai
+- [ ] make psych appointment for Kai
 - [ ] meticulously clean and oil the display hutch in the corner
 - [ ] measure space for waterbed in my room
 - [ ] pick 3 boxes with books and graphic novels to come upstairs for unpacking into the office
 - [ ] work on my Google Pages project itemized in the long list
+- [ ] why doesn't Google Pages work locally any more, http://localhost:4000/ocp_dev_notes.html
 - [ ] make snack order from Target